-Virtually all (99%) of our clients last year fell within the LMI income category, with 96% in the low- or extremely-low categories.
-On average, clients visit the Pantry 3.4 times per year, though Oak Parkers average more frequent visits at 4.1 per year.
-Most use the Pantry as a stop-gap measure to help get through times of unusual hardship, such as loss of a job or medical crisis.
-In addition to using the Pantry's services, many clients report using a variety of other strategies to make ends meet, such as skipping meals so their children can eat, purchasing cheap but filling foods (i.e., ramen noodles) rather than more nutritious but costly foods, taking medications every other day, or going without heat.
+Virtually all (99%) of our clients last year fell within the LMI income category, with 98% in the low- or extremely low categories.
+On average, clients visit our food pantry 3.4 times per year, though Oak Parkers average more frequent visits at 4 per year.
+Most use our food pantry as a stopgap measure to help get through times of unusual hardship, such as loss of a job or medical crisis.
+In addition to using our food pantry, many clients report using a variety of other strategies to make ends meet, such as skipping meals so their children can eat, purchasing cheap but filling foods (i.e., ramen noodles) rather than more nutritious but costly foods, taking medications every other day, or going without heat.
 Being forced to take measures such as choosing between food and medication can exacerbate the effects of food insecurity, which in turn causes significant emotional and health issues for families.
 For children, long-term effects of food insecurity include lowered academic achievement, decreased emotional development, increased health problems and decreased chances for future economic well-being.
 For older adults, food insecurity exacerbates diseases, decreases resistance to infection, and extends hospital stays.
 For all people, hunger and obesity are intertwined due to cycles of food deprivation and overeating, as well as the fact that the least nutritious foods on the market (chips, candy, and processed foods high in sodium and fat) are often the cheapest, most readily available, and most filling.